-Pecan Pie is the perfect pie for the nut lovers among us.
+Pecan Pie is the perfect pie for the nut lovers amongst us.
 In my case, that extreme nut lover is my husband.
-When developing this recipe, I added a layer of chopped nuts on the bottom in addition to the nuts that decorate the top.
+When developing this recipe, I added a layer of chopped nuts on the bottom crust.
+For the nuts on the top of the filling, I use the largest and most perfect pecans in my supply.
+When you arrange them neatly in concentric circles, the results are beautiful.
+The filling puffs up a bit over the top of the nuts and Voila!
 It’s a slam dunk.
-Pour the mixture into my all-purpose pie crust, bake and enjoy this delicious Pecan Pie.
-I make it every Thanksgiving; but you can enjoy it all year.

 By December 18, 2013Published: